imanabr77/Nethermind-prysm/README.md

 ### Why Ethereum?
 > We are strong believers in Ethereum, a public blockchain that allows anyone to build unstoppable, censorship-resistant applications.
 On Ethereum, anyone can deploy software that controls digital value and is accessible around the world.
 Born in 2014, the Ethereum network houses over $60 billion worth of value today, hosting projects such as:

-— Global, decentralized organizations
+* Global, decentralized organizations
-— Non-reserve-backed, stable-value currencies
+* Non-reserve-backed, stable-value currencies
-— Fully-open, permissionless, financial applications We believe Ethereum represents a fundamental shift in how financial systems operate and are dedicated to its mission.
+* Fully-open, permissionless, financial applications